MaxJansen99/UMCU-AIResearch-SandboxEnvironment/README.md

   -d your-domain.com
 ```

-2. **Enable the production server block:**
+2. **Update the production NGINX config:**
-   - Edit `nginx/conf.d/registry.conf`
+   - Edit `nginx/conf.d/production.conf`
-   - Uncomment the production server block (remove the `/*` and `*/` comments)
-   - Update the server_name to your domain
+   - Replace `your-domain.com` with your real domain
-   - Update the certificate paths to match your domain
+   - Verify the certificate paths match your Certbot output

-3. **Disable localhost (optional):**
-   - You can comment out or remove the localhost server block if you only want production
+3. **Switch Docker Compose to production:**
+   - Edit `docker-compose.yaml`
+   - Replace the `local.conf` volume mount with `production.conf`
+   - Keep only one of the two mounts enabled at a time

 ### 2. Authentication Credentials